- Try It Free Try It Free

 When your desired subtitle settings are satisfactory, hit Convert or Start All to start converting video with the added subtitles.

-Click a subtitle text that you want to edit, then change the text content on the textbox in the top-left corner.
+If you wanted to edit subtitle text and timing, you should come to Toolbox and choose Subtitle Editor.
+Click a subtitle text that you want to edit, then change the text content on the textbox in the top-right corner.
 Below the textbox, you can change the subtitle start and stop time.
 If you come across a silent part with a confusing subtitle track, simply select the subtitle, then tap the Delete button.
 And of course, you can add a new subtitle text and timing by clicking the Add icon next to your subtitle track.

 With Wondershare UniConverter, you can convert MKV to MPEG-2 as well.
 Move to How to Convert MKV to Editable MPEG-2>> to learn more.